antesch/basyx-batterycell-rbac/README.md

 ## Scenario

 ### Login and uploading AAS
 1. Log in to the UI with Admin account to show case all AAS availability for Admin.
-The address of the UI depends on the HOSTNAME setting from .env.
-On localhost it would be http://localhost/aas-gui/

 ```
 username: d4e.admin